Features:

 Atlantic City: This Iconic oceanfront boardwalk featuring views and a variety of shops and restaurants has been a fixture since 1870.
 The wooden boardwalk runs for 5.8 miles, from the Atlantic City Aquarium/casino area in the north to St. Martindale Ave. & Atlantic Ave. in the south.
 The ‘center’ of it is off Rt.40/N. Albany Ave., where you can go 2 miles south, or 4 miles north.
 Beach is ~8 miles long and runnable!
 MAP

 Ocean City: This fun and festive route stretches 2.5 miles along the beachfront from 23rd St. to St. James Place.
 You’ll pass a Playland, the Historic Brighton Estates, and Gillian’s Wonderland Pier, among other piers and parks.
-The 5-mile Ocean City Bike Path, with great coastal views, is a good nearby option if you want to tack on some more mileage.
+For a longer run, there’s a very scenic section from 9th St. off the Boardwalk over the Stainton Memorial Causeway bridge to Somers Point.
+This is part of the 5-mile Ocean City Bike Path.
+Great views!
 Boardwalk Map.
 Bike Path Map.

 Wildwood: This concrete and wood boardwalk follows the coast 3+ miles from near Wildwood Crest to North Wildwood.
 Good ocean views and a festive atmosphere, with 300 businesses and a giant ferris wheel.
 Wildwood Beach, at 4+ miles, is also great for running.
 MAP